Mar7inD/XDR1-AR-Project/blogposts/week4_lab1.md

 ## Introduction

-HeavenAR is designed to let users escape into a calming environment using only their phone and headphones.
+HeavenAR is an app with purpose to let users escape into a calming environment using only their phone and headphones.
 In our busy daily lives, finding time to relax can be difficult, which often leads to stress.
-HeavenAR aims to offer a quick mental getaway — an app where you can project a peaceful scene onto a nearby surface like a table or the floor.
-By immersing into the soothing environment you have created with few clicks, you can disconnect from external stress and recharge.
+HeavenAR aims to offer a quick mental getaway — an app where you can project a peaceful scene onto a nearby surface like a table or floor.
+The main goal of the app is to be able with a few clicks to immerse into a soothing environment where you can disconnect and relax for a few moments.

 ## Progress